G-Formula for Observational Studies under Stratified Interference, with Application to Bed Net Use on Malaria

 \subsection{Estimands and Effects of Interest}

 Suppose data is observed on $m$ clusters of individuals, and let $N_i$ denote the number of individuals in cluster $i$.
 Suppose some individuals within each cluster may receive treatment (e.g., bed net) and denote the vector of binary treatment indicators in cluster $i$ as $\mathbf{A}_i=(A_{i1},A_{i2},\ldots,A_{iN_i})$ with $A_{ij}$ representing the treatment indicator for individual $j$.
 Let $S_i=(\sum_{j=1}^{N_i} A_{ij})/N_i$ denote the proportion of treated individuals in cluster $i$.
 Let $Y_i$ represent the outcome at the cluster level.
 In general, $Y_i$ may be defined differently depending on the outcome of interest.
 For example, in the analysis of the DRC data, $Y_i$ may be defined as the proportion of children in a cluster with malaria.
-Let $\mathbf{L}_i$ represent a vector of cluster-level baseline covariates, including $N_i$.
-Let $O_i=\{\mathbf{L}_i,S_i,Y_i\}$ be the observed random variables for cluster $i$, and assume $O_1,\ldots,O_m$ are independent and identically distributed.
+Let $\Li$ represent a vector of cluster-level baseline covariates, including $N_i$.
+The covariate vector $\Li$ may include summaries of individual-level covariates, such as the average age of individuals within the cluster.
+Let $O_i=\big\{ \Li, S_i, Y_i \big\}$ be the observed random variables for cluster $i$, and assume $O_1,\ldots,O_m$ are independent and identically distributed.
 For notational simplicity, the subscript $i$ is omitted when not needed.